crux-eval/eval-arena/noise.md

 ### Answer extraction

 Details like extracting answers and prompting make a bigger difference.
-For instance, on DS1000, recent models has become more inflexible in formats, whereas Codex-002 from 2022 followed the natural format specified by the problem, Claude models (and the lastest GPT4) tend to output their own format, so the extraction is probably not too generous to them, and they don't evaluate to be much better than Codex-002 on DS1000.
+For instance, on DS1000, recent models has become more inflexible in formats, whereas Codex-002 from 2022 followed the natural format specified by the problem, Claude models (and the lastest GPT4) tend to output their own format, so the extraction is probably not generous enough to them, and they don't evaluate to be much better than Codex-002 on DS1000.

 ## Other works measuring uncertainty